 - History of bites: If your dog has a bite history, you won’t be covered for future dog bites.

-Unfortunately, some pet owners may need to be aware of exclusions to their policy.
+Some insurance companies have specific dog breeds that they exclude from your home insurance.
+Unfortunately, some pet owners aren’t aware of exclusions to their policies.
 Dogs considered dangerous breeds are likely not covered on your standard homeowners insurance policy.

 Breeds that are unlikely to be covered include the following:

 - German Shepherd